sballesteros/dcat/README.md

-You can also cache all the resources data in a _standard_ directory structure, available for all the data packagesx stored on the registry.
+You can also cache all the resources data in a _standard_ directory structure, available for all the data packages stored on the registry.

     $ dpm get mydpkg --cache
     dpm http GET http://registry.standardanalytics.io/mydpkg